thruthesky/easystate/README.md

 * `EasyState` has also provide the same pattern.
   * First, create a model.
-  * Second, when the model is instantiated, the model is automactially registered into container.
+  When the model is instantiated, the model is automactially registered into container.
 So, you need to simple create the model and instantiate it somewhere.
 No need to register explicitly.
-  * Third, render the model value with `EasyBuilder` widget.
+  * Second, render the model value with `EasyBuilder` widget.
-  * Forth, to get the instance of the model, do `EasyState.get<T>()`.
+  * Third, to get the instance of the model, do `EasyState.get<T>()`.